boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ![](/assets/images/devcode/powershell-global-bypass.png)

 + You're not done though, local user permissions will still be restricted, to fix this, do the following:
-  - Run Powershell as Administrator
+  - Run PowerShell as Administrator
-  - Copy and paste this command in Powershell:
+  - Copy and paste this command in PowerShell:
  ```powershell
  Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force
  ```

 ### [AADInternals PowerShell Module Installation](https://o365blog.com/aadinternals/#installation)
-We will be using the AADInternals powershell module to determine if the target uses Azure.
+We will be using the AADInternals PowerShell module to determine if the target uses Azure.
 AADInternals also has a Device Code phishing functionality, and the TokenTactics module is derived from the epic AADInternals project.
 ```powershell
 # Install the module
 Install-Module AADInternals
 ```
-+ Now that the AADInternals module is installed, we can use `import-module` for a powershell session to get access to the AADInternals commands.
++ Now that the AADInternals module is installed, we can use `import-module` for a PowerShell session to get access to the AADInternals commands.
-+ Just like all the powershell modules, we will need to import them into every new powershell session we want to use them in.
++ Just like all the PowerShell modules, we will need to import them into every new PowerShell session we want to use them in.

 ### [TokenTactics PowerShell Module Installation](https://o365blog.com/aadinternals/#installation)